 A routing number is a sequence of nine digits that identifies a bank or credit union, and each banking institution has a unique number.
 Here are some facts about routing numbers and how they work:

 • A routing number is also sometimes referred to as an ABA number, in reference to the American Bankers Association, which assigns them.
-Routing numbers are only issued to a federal or state-chartered financial institution that is eligible to maintain an account at a Federal Reserve Bank.
+Routing numbers are only issued to federal or state-chartered financial institutions that are eligible to maintain an account at a Federal Reserve Bank.

 • Your bank’s routing number and ACH routing number may or may not be the same digits.
 Check with your bank to be sure.

-• The routing number required for making a wire transfer is probably not the same as the routing number that is printed on your checks, however.
+• The routing number required for making a wire transfer often differs from the routing number that is printed on your checks.
 That number can be found online or by contacting your bank.

-• A small bank may only have one routing number, while a larger financial institution may have several (they typically vary by region or state).
+• A small bank may only have one routing number, while a larger financial institution may have several (they typically vary by state).
+An online bank, which operates without physical branches, will typically have one routing number.

 Routing numbers are generally required when reordering checks, paying bills, setting up direct deposit, or making tax payments.
 Making sure you have the right digits will help ensure smooth transactions.